After reading this guide, you will:

 🙋Frequently Asked Questions

 For most people the strongest free picks are IrfanView, for very large batches, and FastStone Photo Resizer, for an all-in-one resize, rename, and convert pass.
 Both are free for personal use and run offline on Windows.
+For a quick right-click resize with nothing to launch, Microsoft PowerToys Image Resizer works.
 When you need an exact file-size target or camera-format input, a dedicated tool such as Batch Picture Resizer (free trial) covers the jobs the free options skip.

 Use a resizer with a target-size mode rather than a quality slider.
-You enter the size in KB, and the app adjusts JPEG quality, downscaling if it has to, until the file lands at or just below your target.
-Batch Picture Resizer has this built in, with presets from 20 KB to 5 MB.
-Most other tools only let you set dimensions or a quality percentage, so you have to resize and check repeatedly.
+You enter the size in KB, and the app auto-tunes JPEG quality, downscaling if it must, until the file lands at or just below your target.
+Batch Picture Resizer has this built in, with presets from 20 KB to 5 MB, and it does the whole folder in one pass.
+Most other tools only let you set dimensions or a quality percentage, so you resize and check repeatedly.

 Yes, when the tool reads RAW directly.
 Many simple resizers only accept JPG and PNG, so you would have to convert first.
 Batch Picture Resizer and XnConvert read camera formats directly, as do the Adobe apps, so files like CR2 and NEF resize straight from the card.